Global Stocks Waver as Trade, Economic Concerns Linger

 U.S. stock futures continued to lose ground Friday, with S&P 500 and Dow Jones Industrial Average futures each off by 0.3%.
 Changes in futures don't necessarily reflect moves after the opening bell.

-Earnings reports released late Thursday drove swings in premarket trading.
+Earnings reports released late Thursday and early Friday drove swings in premarket trading.
 Skechers USA soared 18% after the shoe company delivered a better-than-expected first-quarter outlook.
 Mattel jumped 16% after its results topped analysts' estimates for earnings and revenue.

+Meanwhile, Hasbro shares slid 9.2% after the toymaker reported disappointing revenue for the fourth quarter.

 In Asia, Japan's Nikkei Stock Average slumped 2% to its lowest level in a month, hurt by downbeat earnings forecasts from a number of companies.
 Hong Kong's Hang Seng, which reopened for trading following the Lunar New Year holiday, edged down 0.2%.